 What we do

-With backing from The National Lottery Community Fund’s Reaching Communities programme until October 2021 and additional support from The Prince’s Countryside Fund, the programme is providing community volunteers with free online and in-person training, advice and support, tailored to local needs and priorities.
-In doing so, we are supporting the development of multi-role community disaster relief volunteer groups that have the confidence and skills to work effectively alongside the emergency services and other local agencies to assist their community and its vulnerable residents to become more resilient over the long term.
+With backing from The National Lottery Reaching Communities England Fund until October 2021, and additional support from the Prince’s Countryside Fund and Scottish and Southern Electricity Networks (SSEN), the programme provides community volunteers with free training (currently delivered online), and support, tailored to local needs and priorities.
+In doing so, we are supporting the development of multi-role volunteer groups that have the confidence and skills to manage a range of emergencies – building their community’s long-term resilience.
+In the context of COVID-19 and climate change, this is a priority.

-This national approach builds on a successful Lottery funded pilot phase which ran from 2016 to 2018, supporting 300 flood volunteer group members from over 30 communities in South West England.
+Our national programme builds on a successful Lottery funded pilot phase which ran from 2016 to 2018, supporting 300 flood volunteer group members from over 30 communities in South West England.

 “It was great to be part of such a massive team effort.
 We door knocked and handed out evacuation letters.
 We used the plan to book the hall and call on our tea ladies.
 The high-vis clothing is so cosy!
 The flood wardens got lots of compliments from the [emergency] services and residents!”Cllr.
 Joyce Duffin, Portreath Flood Group Coordinator, whose village was flooded shortly after the group completed their training and exercised their flood plan in December 2017.